AiDirex/basic-marketplace/README.md

 This project was a part of my undergraduate [thesis](https://www.researchgate.net/publication/336681219_A_Coin_Marketplace_Implementation_on_Blockchain_Using_the_Hyperledger_Platform).

-# A regulated blockchain based marketplace
+# A blockchain based marketplace

 This project is composed of four different components.
 Hyperledger Fabric, Hyperledger Composer, an API server developed with loopback framework, and three client applications developed with Angular framework.
 * The underlying blockchain is provided by Hyperledger Fabric.